A Complete Visual Guide to Google SERPs: What Keywords to Use And How to Get Featured

 Experts' feedback

-For some, it is enough to structure the content, and Google itself will display them in the form of a featured snippet.
-There are more complex methods, but all of them are described in the Google manual, following which you will independently create any snippet.
+For some sites, it is enough to structure the content, and Google itself will display them in the form of a featured snippet.
+But there are more complex methods.
+All of them are described in the Google manual, following which you will independently create any snippet.

-For example, if you enter "author of war and peace" into Google, we get a quick answer ↓
+For example, if you enter "author 1984" into Google's search bar, we get a quick answer:

-As mentioned above, we took random 58,848,619 keywords from our Google USA database and chose phrases that are found with a quick Google answer, then divided them into categories.
+As mentioned above, we took 58,848,619 keywords from our Google USA database, chose phrases found with a quick Google answer, and then divided them into categories.

-Don't confuse the Answer box with Featured snippet.
-The info for Answer box is parsed from Google's knowledge database so there will be no link there.
+Don't confuse the Answer Box with the Featured snippet.
+The info for the Answer Box is parsed from Google's knowledge database, so there will be no link there.
+And Featured snippet is formed by the best answer from SERP with a link to the winner's website.

 If the searcher disagrees with the info Google provides, the special Feedback button is placed under the Answer box.